dhimanparas20/buildbot-2.0/README.md

 ```

 ## Notes
-dont use this script if you hav 0 knowldge about python and bash
+Dont use this script if you hav 0 knowldge about python and bash .

-dont be a gey by copying or cloning this repo and calling it yours
+Dont be a gey by copying or cloning this repo and calling it yours .

-if you likd the script or need any kind of help ping me up  https://t.me/ken_kaneki_69
+If you liked the script or need any kind of help , ping me up  https://t.me/ken_kaneki_69

+Im not responsible for any of your data losses , do it at your own will .